 6. How long is your personal data stored?

-Personal data regarding the Annual General Meeting is generally stored for up to three years and is usually deleted thereafter.
+Personal data regarding the Annual General Meeting is generally stored for up to three years.
+Personal data in connection with the submission of questions or statements is generally stored for up to one year.
+This personal data is usually deleted after this period.

 Moreover, personal data is stored, if so required, to meet legal obligations to discharge the company's burden of proof and archive the data.
 Such obligations arise under, inter alia, the German Commercial Code, the German Fiscal Code or the German Money Laundering Act.
 In certain cases, the Company might have a justified interest in prolonging the storage period, for instance in connection with litigation and out-of-court disputes concerning the Annual General Meeting.